21 Tips for Traveling to Peru

 4) Take Uber.

 We got around Lima primarily using Uber.
-Our Uber ride from LIM to Barranco was 50% less than what the airport taxis were quoting.
+Our Uber ride from LIM to Barranco was 50% less than the airport taxis quoted.
 The only downside to using Uber at LIM was that the internet connection was spotty, which made communication with the Uber driver difficult.

-Pro-tip: We found that the best place to meet the Uber driver at the airport was by the parking areas.
+Pro-tip: The best place to meet the Uber driver at the airport was by the parking areas.

 5) Beware: Taxi drivers are aggressive at the airport.